spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 1. @kubkon
     - demo of some micro-optimisations immediately achievable in self-hosted backends
-    - incremental writing of symtab in ELF leads to inelegant warnings in gdb,lldb, objdump, etc.
+    - incremental writing of symtab in ELF leads to inelegant warnings in gdb, lldb, objdump, etc.
+    - ordering of static libs on linker line - should we link `libcompiler_rt.a` before `libc.a`, or after?
+Depending on the ordering, we will get different results.

 ## 2022-06-02